kritikl/rl-snake/README.md

 # Snake-RL-Agent

-This project uses **Reinforcement Learning (RL)** to train an agent to play the classic Snake game autonomously.
+This project uses **Reinforcement Learning (RL)** to train and compare agents trained to play the classic Snake game autonomously.
 The agent learns to survive longer, collect food efficiently, and avoid collisions